-- 8. For the reaction of hypochlorite anion with iodide anion, the iodide anion acts as the reducing agent according to the oxidation half-reaction, 2 I-(aq) → I2(aq) + 2e-.
-Which of the following reduction half-reactions is correct to give the overall reaction of hypochlorite anion with iodide anion?
-Three choices will be given. - 9.
-For the reaction of thiosulfate anion with iodine, the thiosulfate anion acts as the oxidizing agent according to the oxidation half-reaction, $2 S_2 O_3^{2-}(aq) \rightarrow S_4 O_6^{2-}(aq) + 2e^-$.
-Which of the following reduction half-reactions is correct to give the overall reaction of thiosulfate anion with iodine?
-Three choices will be given. - 10.
-Notice that the effective analytical connection for analysis of hypochlorite anion by the thiosulfate anion in this experiment is the sum of the two reactions: 1) hypochlorite anion with iodide anion to form iodine, and 2) thiosulfate anion with the iodine formed in reaction one.
-In your laboratory notebook sum these two reactions to find the stoichiometric factor that relates moles of thiosulfate anion needed to react with each mole of hypochlorite anion in the bleach sample.
-Then select the correct response.
-Three choices will be given. - 11.
-For each of three acceptable trials, enter the mass of your bleach sample in GRAMS.
-Your mass precision should be reported to a thousandth of a gram. - 12.
-For each of the three acceptable trials, enter the precise volume in milliliters of sodium thiosulfate solution used in the titration of your bleach samples (e.g. 11.81 mL).
-Be sure to enter your trial volumes in the corresponding order that you entered your masses of your bleach samples previously.
-The bleach sample mass you entered for entry #1 above should correspond to the sodium thiosulfate volume you enter for entry #1 here. - 13.
-Using the volumes of sodium thiosulfate solution, you just entered, the mass of bleach sample, and the average molarity of the sodium thiosulfate solution entered earlier, calculate the mass percent of NaClO for each bleach sample.
-Enter the calculated mass percent of NaClO in each of the three acceptable trials.
-Be sure to enter your mass percent values in the corresponding order that you entered your masses of your bleach samples and volumes of your sodium thiosulfate previously.
-The bleach sample mass you entered for entry #1 and the volume of sodium thiosulfate you entered above should correspond to the mass percent of NaClO you enter for entry #1 here.
-Use three significant figures. - 14.
-Using your three trial values, calculate the average mass percent of NaClO.
-Enter the average mass percent of NaClO in the bleach sample.
-(Use three significant figures) - 15.
-Please enter the standard deviation of the average mass percent of NaClO in your bleach sample. - 16.
-Please enter the calculated 90% confidence limit for the average mass percent of the NaClO in your bleach samples.
+- 8. For the reaction of hypochlorite anion with iodide anion, the iodide anion acts as the reducing agent according to the oxidation half-reaction, $2I^{-}(aq) \rightarrow I{2}(aq) + 2e^{-}$.
+What is the reduction half-reaction for the reaction of hypochlorite anion with iodide anion? - 9.
+For the reaction of thiosulfate anion with iodine, the thiosulfate anion acts as the oxidizing agent according to the oxidation half-reaction, $2S_2O_3^{2-}(aq) \rightarrow S_4O_6^{2-}(aq) + 2e^-$.
+What is the reduction half-reaction for the reaction of thiosulfate anion with iodine? - 10.
+Notice that the effective analytical connection for analysis of hypochlorite anion by the thiosulfate anion in this experiment is the sum of the two reactions: 1) hypochlorite anion with iodide anion to form iodine and 2) thiosulfate anion with the iodine formed in reaction one.
+What is the stoichiometric factor that relates moles of thiosulfate anion needed to react with each mole of hypochlorite anion in the bleach sample?

-Redox Titrations

-17. We will now determine the percent error in your analysis of the percent mass of NaClO in your bleach sample.
-Please enter your unknown number.
+- 11. For each of your trials, what is the mass of your bleach sample in GRAMS?
+Your mass precision should be reported to a thousandth of a gram - 12.
+For each of your trials, what is the precise volume in milliliters of sodium thiosulfate solution used in the titration of your bleach sample (e.g. 11.81 mL)? - 13.
+Using the volumes of sodium thiosulfate solution, the mass of bleach sample, and the average molarity of the sodium thiosulfate solution, calculate the mass percent of NaClO for each bleach sample. - 14.
+Calculate the average mass percent of NaClO in your bleach sample. - 15.
+Calculate the standard deviation of the mass percent of NaClO in your bleach samples. - 16.
+Calculate the 90% confidence limit for the average mass percent of the NaClO in your bleach sample. - 17.
+Record your unknown number.